alex8866/moon/README.md

-# moon v1.1.4
+# moon

-moon is a minimal web application framework written in Go and React ES6.
+moon is a web application boilerplate written in Go and React ES6.
 It uses npm and Node.js buildtools extensively during the development process (ie. webpack, babel, react jsx, scss). moon makes it easy to create and rapid prototype Single Page Applications (SPA).
 When your application is ready for production you can remove node.js as a dependency.

 # Hot Module Replacement (HMR)